Blog

 • Speech-language therapy at home

-How EBMS Home Health Authorization Works
+How the EBMS Home Health Authorization Process Works

 2. Benefits verification: Call the member services number on your EBMS card to confirm your home health benefit, understand your out-of-pocket obligations, and ask whether prior authorization is required.

-3. Prior authorization (if required): Your physician's office or your home health agency submits the clinical documentation to EBMS for review.
-Authorization is typically granted for a defined number of visits or a certification period, after which recertification may be needed.
+3. Prior authorization (if required): Your physician's office or your home health agency submits clinical documentation to EBMS for review.
+Authorization is typically granted for a defined number of visits or certification period, after which recertification may be needed.

 Conditions That Qualify for EBMS Home Health Coverage